 - What is creatinine?

-- Are there any symptoms associated with elevated blood creatinine levels?
+- What are the symptoms associated with high creatinine levels?

 What is creatinine?